sharifkea/advanced-project/FastAPI/ReadMe.md

-# Navigate to your project directory (you are already there)
+# How to set up the venv for API and run the server

-# Create the virtual environment (you already did this)
+# Create the virtual environment
     python -m venv ./venv

-# Activate the virtual environment (Crucial Step!)
+# Activate the virtual environment
     .\venv\Scripts\activate

-# Install FastAPI and Uvicorn (Corrected package name)
+# Install FastAPI and Uvicorn
     pip install fastapi uvicorn[standard] lightgbm scikit-learn pandas numpy pydantic joblib

-# Start API: Kill the server (Ctrl+C), then
+# Start API: We can kill the server with (Ctrl+C), then
     uvicorn main:app --reload

-# Now you can start developing your FastAPI application!

-# To check installed packages within the venv:
-    pip list

-# When you are finished working, deactivate the environment:
+# When finished working, deactivate the environment:
     deactivate